- Collaboration, cooperation, and conflict in coastal social-ecological systems

-Nicole earned her doctoral degree in anthropology from the University of California-Davis, where she conducted fieldwork in Mexico and Tanzania.
-Her dissertation research examined how immigration and community diversity in Baja California Sur affect cooperation in the context of fisheries management.
+A native southerner, Nicole holds bachelor’s degrees in Anthropology and Environmental Studies from Emory University in Atlanta, GA.
+She earned her doctoral degree in Anthropology from the University of California-Davis, where she conducted fieldwork with fishing communities in Mexico and Tanzania.
+Nicole’s dissertation research examined how immigration and community diversity in Baja California Sur affect cooperation in the context of fisheries management.

 Nicole is a near-native Spanish speaker and enjoys traveling, camping, and cultural dance forms.
 Still a teacher at heart, she loves being able to combine her interest in interdisciplinary research, her passion for education and outreach, and her commitment to social justice as part of the WSG team.

 Washington Coast Shellfish Aquaculture Study